Recruitment Guidelines and Policies

 The Colby Career Center adheres to the principles of professional conduct set forth by the National Association of Colleges and Employers and reserves the right to deny service to any organization that fails to meet these standards, which can be reviewed online at: http://www.naceweb.org/principles/

-In accordance with the NACE principles, we ask that you observe the following when recruiting at Colby:
+We ask that you observe the following when recruiting at Colby:

 - Job offers should remain on the table in their entirety during this period, and may not expire before a stated deadline.